Deep freeze expected to ease, but disruptions persist

-CHICAGO (AP) — The painfully cold weather system that put much of the Midwest into a historic deep freeze was expected to ease Thursday, though temperatures could still tumble to record lows in some places before the region begins to thaw out.
+CHICAGO (AP) — The painfully cold weather system that put much of the Midwest into a historic deep freeze was expected to ease Thursday, though temperatures still tumbled to record lows in some places.

 Contractor with crew working to restore power outages in Illinois., Photo Date: January 30, 2019 / Photo: ComEd / Twitter / (MGN)